troglobit/myLinux/README.md

 Qemu Networking
 ---------------

-TroglOS uses Qemu to run the resulting kernel + image.
+myLinux uses Qemu to run the resulting kernel + image.
 For networking to work you can either `sudo make run`, which is a level of access to your system you likely do not want to give a random Makefile from the Internet.
 Instead you can use capabilities: